-Part IV (Week 5, February 8-10): Named Entity Recognition (NER) and CoreNLP annotators
+Part IV (Week 5, February 8-10): The CoNLL table, Named Entity Recognition (NER) and CoreNLP annotators

-A closer look at the CoNLL table: Meet the NER, POSTAG, DEPREL tags Stanford CoreNLP annotators Is there dialogue?
+A closer look at the CoNLL table: Meet the NER, POSTAG, DEPREL tags Searching the CoNLL table Stanford CoreNLP annotators Is there dialogue?
 Are there people and organizations and differences in gender distribution?